QubesOS/qubes-app-linux-pdf-converter/README.md

 Authors
 ---------

-The original idea and implementation has been provided by Joanna Rutkowska.
-The project has been subsequently incorporated into [Qubes OS](https://qubes-os.org) and multiple other developers have contributed various fixes and improvements (see the commit log for details).
+Original idea and implementation by Joanna Rutkowska.
+This application was subsequently incorporated into [Qubes OS](https://qubes-os.org), and multiple other developers have contributed various fixes and improvements (see the commit log for details).